yenhao-huang/pothole_detection/README.md

 # Pothole Detection

-This project uses **Ultralytics YOLOv8** for pothole detection in images.
+This project uses **Ultralytics YOLO** for pothole detection in images.
 It can be applied to road inspection, intelligent transportation systems, and related fields.

-TODO
-- [ ] Change Models: yolov8 v.s. yolov11
-- [ ] Change Optimizer ADAM
-- [ ] Summary Challenges
 ---

 ## How to Run